 Mice and Men Compare and Contrast Essay Novel vs. Movie

-What do we know about Mice and Men novel?
-How much time are you ready to waste on writing about this topic?
-I must admit that I should had to pay someone to write my essay about Mice and Men novel by John Steinback.
-We were working on this project with the best writers in NY.
 This is an essay that is based on a story about two men, George Milton and Lennie Small.
-They are walking towards a ranch were they expect to get work as the men are in a new town after they left the old town due to Lennie’s affinity to pet anything that is soft.
+They are walking towards a ranch where they expect to get work as the men are in a new town after they left the old town due to Lennie’s affinity to pet anything that is soft.
 Lennie, the larger of the two men, touched a girl’s dress in the old town that resulted in trouble for the two men.
-Lennie is depicted as a giant who is plagued with a mental disorder resulting to George acting as a spokesperson for him.
+Lennie is depicted as a giant who is plagued with a mental disorder resulting in George acting as a spokesperson for him.

 Lennie and George have a dream of owning their own land and retell the story to a point where Lennie knows the story by heart.
 The constant repetition of the story has made Lennie believe that they will own the farm with rabbits for them to take care of.
 At the end of the book, Lennie does something bad as he did in the last town and expects George to scold him for it.
 However, George identifies the problem as too great to solve, hence shoots Lennie at the back of the head with Carlson’s gun.